Research on SASB

 BlackRock, Sustainable investing: a ‘why not’ moment: environmental, social and governance investing insights.
 BlackRock applied SASB’s Sustainable Industry Classification System® (SICS®) to the Russell 1000 Index and compared the results to the General Industry Classification System (GICS) across eight years of data.
 They found that (a) pairwise correlations between sectoral returns were lower than GICS and (b) pairwise correlations of excess returns of individual stocks within sectors were comparable to that of GICS.

 QMA, Integration ESG in Portfolio Construction: An innovative data lens gives a wider view on sustainable investing.
 QMA mapped SASB’s Materiality Map® general issue categories to Bloomberg ESG data from 2008 through 2015 for the Russell 3000 and S&P 500.
-After categorizing companies as good, bad, or neutral, provide evidence that analyzing companies using only SASB’s material ESG factors is preferable to using analyzing companies based on all disclosed ESG information.
+After categorizing companies as good, bad, or neutral, they provide evidence that analyzing companies using only SASB’s material ESG factors is preferable to analyzing companies based on all disclosed ESG information.
 Additionally, they used a procedure borrowed from pairs trading to assign companies to good or bad categories even if those companies weren’t disclosing much ESG information, which allowed them to expand the number of companies categorized as good or bad by over 200%.